 The Ministry of university and research has not decentralised offices at regional or local level.

 Other bodies and agencies

-The Ministry of education and merit and the Ministry of university and research share guidance and supervisory functions of the following two national institutes:
+The Ministry of education and merit and the Ministry of university and research share supervisory functions of the following two national institutes:

 - The National Institute for the Evaluation of the Education System (Istituto nazionale per la valutazione del sistema di istruzione, INVALSI), together with the Indire (see below) and the Inspectorate of the Ministry of education and merit, makes up the National evaluation system (Sistema nazionale di Valutazione – SNV).
 Invalsi is in charge of the preparation and administration of the national standardised tests that take place at different grades at all levels of the education system.

 - The National Institute of Documentation, Innovation and Educational Research (Istituto Nazionale di Documentazione, Innovazione e Ricerca Educativa – Indire) is one of the three bodies making up the National evaluation system.
 Indire carries out research and documentation in education and in the use of new technologies for in-service training of school staff.
 Its specific task within the National evaluation system is to support schools in their improvement and innovation process.
 Moreover, Indire develops an online learning environment destined to newly recruited teachers with permanent contracts.

 Moreover, the Ministry of university and research has supervisory functions on the National Agency for the evaluation of the university and research system (Agenzia nazionale per la valutazione del Sistema Universitario e della ricerca – ANVUR).
 ANVUR is a public body that is in charge of the quality assurance at higher level.